fommil/fpmortals/manuscript/under-review.md

 -   may contain *generalised* methods
 -   may extend other typeclasses

-Typeclasses are used in the Scala standard library.
-We'll explore a simplified version of `scala.math.Numeric` to demonstrate the
+Typeclasses are used in the Scala stdlib.
+We'll explore a simplified version of `scala.math.Numeric` to demonstrate the principle:
-principle:

 {lang="text"}
 ~~~~~~~~